ast-hugger/fabulae/text/pressurised.md

 Moran's lip curled.

 'But the machine ate money faster than Sir Reginald could feed it.
-His investments soured.
+It could uncover secrets alright.
+But you could never tell which of the secrets were real and which ones the machine made up.
+In the meantime, his investments soured.
 His creditors circled.
 And so the grand scheme became a smaller one—a mere insurance fraud, dressed up in theatrical nonsense to distract the police.'
 He shot a venomous glance toward the silent reasoning machine.
 'Sir Reginald always did think too highly of his own cleverness.'

 'And yet you went along with it,' Holmes observed mildly.